-- 2 lb. boneless, skinless chicken thighs (or whatever cut of chicken you have on hand)
+- 2 pounds boneless, skinless chicken thighs

 - salt and pepper to taste

-- 1/2 medium yellow onion, diced
+- ½ medium yellow onion, diced

-- 3 cloves garlic, diced
+- 3 cloves garlic, minced

-- 5 sprigs fresh thyme
+- 3 large sprigs fresh thyme

-- 1 large lemon
+- 1 lemon

-- 1.5 cups chicken stock
+- 1 ½ cups chicken stock

-- 1 cup fresh spinach, roughly chopped
+- 2 heaping cups fresh spinach, roughly chopped

-- Heat oven to 400 degrees F.
+- Heat oven to 400° Fahrenheit.

 - Heat olive oil in a large, oven-safe pan (I like to use a wide, deep skillet) over medium heat.